 As all of you know, who know me…..I love corn bread and beans.
 I was raised on pinto beans and corn bread, and it is still one of my favorite meals.
 In fact this last trip to Ohio, my grandma made me just that, my favorite meal.
-Mom helped by making some fried pork chops and fried potatoes.
+Mom helped by making some fried pork chops and fried potatoes to go along with them.
+This is probably one of my most favorite comfort meals ever.
 Maybe not your most nutritious meal, but you can’t beat it.

-I’ve even got a jar of pinto beans that my Mamaw Potter had grown in her own garden.
+I’ve even kept a jar of pinto beans that my Mamaw Potter (Great Grandmother) had grown in her own garden.
 For some reason pinto beans are just a part of my life, like pasta sauces are part of most Italian families.
 I honestly believe I could live on them and cornbread.

 Ingredients

-- 3/4 cup butter or stick margarine, melted
+- 3/4 cup butter melted (grandmas recipe called for oleo)

 - 1 cup chopped walnuts